-Home maintenance is like housework, flossing and exercise: You might as well work it into your routine, because the penalties are worse than the jobs themselves.
+Home maintenance is like housework, flossing and exercise: Work it into your routine, because the penalties are worse than the jobs themselves.

-- Leaky or overflowing gutters can rot fascia boards (the roof edge under the gutters), soffits and rafters.
+- Leaky or overflowing gutters that rot fascia boards (the roof edge under the gutters), soffits and rafters.

-- Water may drip onto window trim, rotting it.
+- Water that drips onto window trim, rotting it.

-Fresh paint doesn’t just make your home look great.
-It’s a protective skin against UV light and moisture.
+Fresh paint doesn’t just make your home look great — it’s also a protective skin against UV light and moisture.

 Many household hazardous waste (HHW) facilities around the country have product exchange rooms, sometimes called swap rooms or swap shops.
 These rooms offer safe, unopened HHW items for public consumption, keeping them out of the landfill and letting you save some money.